Welcome to the Montana INBRE Visiting Scholar Application for the Summer Program in Bozeman.

 Yes No Prefer not to answer

+Do you consider yourself to be a "non-traditional" student?
 "Non-traditional student" is a debated term, but most often age (especially being over the age of 24 as an undergraduate) is used as the defining characteristic.
 That said, age acts as a blunt stand-in for a variety of other variables that describe adult students who often have family and work responsibilities and/or students with life circumstances that can interfere with successful completion of educational objectives.
-Other variables that can (but don't necessarily have to) characterize non-traditional students include: race and gender, residence (i.e., need to commute a long distance to campus), level of employment (especially if working full time), need to care for children or other dependents, and/or being enrolled in non-degree occupational programs.
+Other variables that can (but don't necessarily have to) characterize non-traditional students include: residence (i.e., need to commute a long distance to campus), level of employment (especially if working full time), need to care for children or other dependents, and/or being enrolled in non-degree occupational programs.

 * must provide value